 Taxes are taxes and for the most part it’s pretty simple for new entrepreneurs and startups to get going.
 It’s really a matter of forms and fees, and meeting licensing requirements as well.
 How complex will it be?
 Well, do you work with the public?
 Which county are you in?
 How many employees do you have?
 In this an online brand or will you have a brick & mortar establishment as well?

 To dig in, bookmark the Denver district office of the Small Business Administration, and Colorado Business Express because they’re going to be go-to sources along the way.
-Also, consider leveraging professional Business License Research packages that quickly source all needed documents for you.
+If you’re going to need help with this step, consider using a professional Business License Service that does all the research for you.

-Thanks to modern software, the process is doable for complete beginners.
+Thanks to simple tools, the process is doable for complete beginners.
 It walks the user through each section and curates data into a presentation/funding-ready plan.
 To learn more, use the links below.

 QUICK LINKS TO BUSINESS PLANNING

 To be taken seriously and open your brand to the digital world it needs a website, whether that be a responsive agency site, an eCommerce platform, or something between.